About the Photography Apprenticeship

 What are the Hours?

-The PA is an assignment driven position, and does not have regular hours.
-An average month requires a 15 – 20 hour commitment.
-The term is 6 months, spanning spring, summer and fall.
-Events often take place weekends and evenings, in all corners the city, and reliable transportation, or access to it is strongly recommended.
+This is an assignment driven position, and does not have regular hours.
+A busy month may require a 10 – 15 hour commitment.
+Events often take place weekends and evenings, in all parts of the city, and reliable transportation, or access to it is strongly recommended.

 Is the Position Paid?